KDIS-DSPPM/r-fundamentals/README.md

 * Jae Yeon Kim (2022).
 [Computational Thinking for Social Scientists](https://jaeyk.github.io/comp_thinking_social_science/)

-Although the course does not cover intermediate and advanced computational social science and civic data science subjects, I am happy to talk about them during the Q&A or office hours.

 ## Computer requirements

 The software needed for the course is as follows: